Our website uses cookies for statistical purposes.

 What are the general conditions for the Netherlands digital nomad visa?

-Obtaining a self-employed residence permit, which allows foreign professionals to remain in the country as digital nomads, is different according to the applicant’s nationality.
-For example, EU/EEA or Swiss nationals and their family members can live in the country for less than 3 months only need a valid passport.
+Obtaining a self-employed residence permit, which allows foreign professionals to remain in the country as digital nomads, is different as per the applicant’s nationality.
+For example, EU/EEA or Swiss nationals and their family members can live in the country for less than 3 months and only need a valid passport.

 The general conditions that apply to those who remain in the Netherlands irrespective of their nationality are the following: